openstack/keystoneauth/doc/source/authentication-plugins.rst

 If you have implemented a new authentication mechanism into the Identity service then you will be able to reuse a lot of the infrastructure available for the existing Identity mechanisms.
-As the V2 identity API is essentially frozen, it is expected that new plugins are for the V3 API.
+As the V2 identity API has been removed, it is expected that new plugins are for the V3 API.

 To implement a new V3 plugin that can be combined with others you should implement the base :py:class:`keystoneauth1.identity.v3.AuthMethod` class